 We are run by an Executive Committee, elected annually, and the current members are-

-We have also been able to widen our focus beyond the National Trail, to the ancient Ridgeway system as a whole.
+We also have a wider focus beyond the National Trail, to the ancient Ridgeway system as a whole from the Wash to Dorset.
 In accordance with this we have proposed a southwards extension of the Ridgeway path to Old Sarum near Salisbury, named “The Great Stones Way”, linking Avebury and Stonehenge.
-The route has not yet been launched due to some local opposition, but a Guide to the route as conceived has been published by Cicerone Press.
-There is also this excellent video which gives you a virtual journey along the Great Stones Way Virtual Walk.
+A Guide to the route as conceived has been published by Cicerone Press.
+There is also this excellent video which gives you a virtual journey along the Great Stones Way

 We have over 500 members and correspondents, and we publish printed Annual Reports, and send out quarterly e-Newsletters.
 Our Annual General Meeting is held as part of the Ridgeway Friends Day, in the spring at a venue near to The Ridgeway to which the public is invited.

 We run the annual Swire Ridgeway Arts Prize and the winning and other entries will be exhibited at the AGM.
 A thriving Vale of White Horse Local Group of members runs speaker meetings, walks and other events, often open to the public.